wenlanc/BigBlueButton/README.md

 To install, just copy this folder into `GIBBON_HOME/modules` so that this file
 exists: `GIBBON_HOME/modules/BigBlueButton/manifest.php`.

-Then please install bigbluebutton by composer.
+Then please install BigBlueButton with composer by running the following inside the bigbluebutton directory:

-composer require bigbluebutton/bigbluebutton-api-php:~2.0.0
+`composer install`

-And then please add following on bigbluebutton server
+And then please add following on bigbluebutton server in `/usr/share/bbb-web/WEB-INF/classes/bigbluebutton.properties`

-/usr/share/bbb-web/WEB-INF/classes/bigbluebutton.properties

-allowRequestsWithoutSession=true
+`allowRequestsWithoutSession=true`

 For support visit [https://gibbonedu.org/support](https://gibbonedu.org/support).